 It could have been anyone.
-The Subject Matter expert who wrote the first draft of the process.
+The subject matter expert who wrote the first draft of the process.
 The team members who reviewed it.
 The writer or designer who breathed life into the document and made it a finished product.
 The editor who supposedly reviewed the document.
 The project manager who signed off on it.
 There were very few digital footprints to track.
 Each suspect seemed as likely as the next one.

 Evidence: How was the document destroyed?

-- Serial Spelling Errors: confusion of homophones, like “their” versus “there,” ignorance of the “i before e” rule, and subject-verb agreement mistakes.
+Confusion of homophones, like “their” versus “there,” ignorance of the “i before e” rule, and subject-verb agreement mistakes.

-- Counterfeit Facts: statistics were not backed up with credible citations, and misleading or incorrect information was provided.
+Statistics were not backed up with credible citations, and misleading or incorrect information was provided.

-- Warped Use of Punctuation: misuse of commas, periods, colons, semicolons, and exclamation points.
+Misuse of commas, periods, colons, semicolons, and exclamation points.

 Crimes of Passion: Why did they do it?

 What would possess someone to abuse a document so?
 What did they gain by failing to review the document for spelling errors and user-friendliness?
-We believe the perpetrator was motivated by a fast approaching deadline and other high priority projects.
+We believe the perpetrator was motivated by a fast-approaching deadline and other high-priority projects.
 They did not premeditate the crime.
 It was a crime of opportunity.

 Solving the Case

-Technical Writers?
+Technical writers?
 We are the good guys.
 We are the task force for hire that will investigate your documents for negligent and offensive mistakes.
 The prevention of the murder of the English language starts with controlling the chain of custody on who is working directly on the document.
 It starts with having the right people.
 It starts with us.

 Our writers are accountable and communicative.
 When we are on the case, you never have to worry about going weeks without a status update, we provide weekly and daily updates.
 Worrying about the unknown fate of your document is a thing of the past.
 We guarantee a high-quality product, every time.
-Reach out to us today to learn how you can prevent your technical writing documents and processes from becoming victim to egregious grammar and stylistic errors.
+Reach out to us today to learn how you can prevent your technical writing documents and processes from becoming victims of egregious grammar and stylistic errors.